containedreality/chacha/README.md

 ### Licensing

-All code and documentation I have placed in the public domain.
+All code and documentation in this repository I have placed in the public domain.
 See `LICENSE` for details.
-Credit is appreciated.
+Credit is appreciated though not required.

 ### Disclaimer